grafana/pyroscope/README.md

 ## Features

-* can store years of profiling data from multiple applications
+* Can store years of profiling data from multiple applications
-* you can look at years of data at a time or zoom in on specific events
+* You can look at years of data at a time or zoom in on specific events
-* low CPU overhead
+* Low CPU overhead
-* efficient compression, low disk space requirements
+* Efficient compression, low disk space requirements
-* snappy UI
+* Snappy UI

 ## Documentation